We provide the unique services of a personal chef, without the commitment!

 • oven roast: season chicken with a touch of additional salt, place on a sheet pan with a thin layer of oil, roast at 425 convection for about 25 minutes, let rest for 5 minutes, and serve

-hanger steak - olivier’s butchery
+chicken breast - olivier's butchery

-salmon - monterey fish co.
+shrimp - monterey fish co.

-• pan sear: season salmon with salt and desired spices, heat sauté pan with a thin layer of oil, carefully add fish to the pan and sear on medium-high heat for 3-4 minutes (until a golden crust is achieved on one side), then flip and cook on other side for an additional 1-2 minutes, or to desired doneness
+• pan sear: season shrimp with salt (marinade contains no salt). heat sauté pan with a thin layer of oil. carefully add shrimp to the pan and sear on medium-high heat for 1-2 minutes per side.

-• ***finish with a squeeze of lemon!
+• finish with a squeeze of lemon

 Vinaigrettes*

-avocado-herb vinaigrette
+kimchi vinaigrette

-mustard vinaigrette
+avocado vinaigrette

 vinaigrettes: